pratikNavapara009/Firebase_Shopping_Coupons/README.md

 ## About

-   - This is a simple app for online Shopping with Special coupons using api and MVC pattern.
+   - This is a simple app for online Shopping with Special coupons using api and firebase and MVC pattern.

 ## Features